TeeanRonson/EntityResolution/README.md

   Sentence Number
   Article Id

   Here we can manually adjust and give increased weights to First Name, Last name, and Article Id, while decreasing the weights for Paragraph and Sentence.
-This can be used to compare against the Active Learning approach of weight distribution.
+  - Note however we really would rather not have to set the weights manually every time and it can be very tricky to know which fields are going to matter.
+Even if we know that some fields are more important than others, how do we quantify that?
+Is it 2 times more important or 1.3 times?

+At scale, Dedupe does help us do this already using regularized logistic regression.
+If we supply pairs of records that we label as either being duplicates or distinct, then Dedupe.io will learn a set of weights such that the record distance can easily be transformed into our best estimate of the probability that a pair of records are duplicates.